Naan Mahaan Alla (2010 film)

 Naan Mahaan Alla is a 2010 Indian Tamil-language action film directed by Suseenthiran and produced by Studio Green.
-It stars Karthi, Kajal Aggarwal, Jayaprakash and Soori.
-The music was composed by Yuvan Shankar Raja with cinematography handled by R. Madhi and editing by Kasi Viswanathan.
-Set in Chennai, Jeeva is an unemployed carefree young man whose father becomes the target of a gang of young criminals after witnessing a kidnapping.
+It stars Karthi and Kajal Aggarwal, while Jayaprakash and Soori play supporting roles.
+The music was composed by Yuvan Shankar Raja, with cinematography handled by R. Madhi and editing by Kasi Viswanathan.
+The film is about an unemployed, carefree young man whose father becomes the target of a gang of young criminals after witnessing a kidnapping.

 The film is not related to the 1984 film of the same name and is based on a real-life incident.
-Naan Mahaan Alla was released on 20 August 2010 to positive reviews from critics with praise for the cast performances, action sequences and realistic tone.
+Naan Mahaan Alla was released on 20 August 2010.

 Plot

 Jeeva is a Chennai-based youngster from a middle-class family.
-Pragasam is Jeeva's father and a call taxi driver who is also the family's sole breadwinner.
-Jeeva meets a woman named Priya at their friend's wedding and soon they fall for each other.
-Upon meeting Priya's father, Jeeva is asked to get a job first to get married.
-Jeeva accepts and takes the job as a bank manager, but soon gets fired.
-Pragasam, who had witnessed the killing of two youngsters by a group of 5 young men, gets attacked by them, where he is admitted to the hospital.
-The gang tries to kill him again in the absence of Jeeva but to no avail.
+His father, Pragasam, is a call taxi driver and the family's sole breadwinner.
+Jeeva meets a woman named Priya at their friend's wedding, and they soon fall for each other.
+Upon meeting Priya's father, Jeeva is asked to get a job before getting married.
+Jeeva accepts and takes up a job as a collection agent, but soon gets fired.
+Pragasam, who had witnessed the killing of two youngsters by a group of five young men, gets attacked by them and is admitted to the hospital.
+The gang tries to kill him again in the absence of Jeeva, but to no avail.

-Pragasam is brought home and Jeeva starts taking responsibility for his family by reclaiming his lost job and maintaining all the accounts.
-Looking at the news reports of the girl that boarded his taxi and was raped and then mutilated by the gang, Pragasam calls Jeeva to accompany him to the morgue, where he helps the investigating officer by providing clues about the killer.
-Sensing trouble, the gang enlists the help of Pey Babu, one of the member's uncle, to plan and kill Pragasam after explaining how they killed the girl and her lover.
+Pragasam is brought home, and Jeeva starts taking responsibility for his family by reclaiming his lost job and maintaining all the accounts.
+Looking at the news reports of the girl who boarded his taxi and was raped and then mutilated by the gang, Pragasam calls Jeeva to accompany him to the morgue, where he helps the investigating officer by providing clues about the killer.
+Sensing trouble, the gang enlists the help of Pey Babu, one of the members' uncles, to plan and kill Pragasam after explaining how they killed the girl and her lover.
 When Pragasam and Jeeva go out to shop for the latter's sister's wedding, one of the men calls Jeeva on behalf of a store, thus separating him from Pragasam.
 The gang then creates a stampede by throwing bottles as one of them stabs Pragasam with a piece of poisoned glass shard.
 Pragasam soon dies in Jeeva's arms, leaving Jeeva devastated.